Australian east coast low

 may be caused by both mid-latitude and tropical influences over a variety of levels in the atmosphere.
 These storms should not be confused with Australian region tropical cyclones which typically affect the northern half of the continent.

 The most intense of these systems have many of the characteristics of subtropical cyclones.
 They develop between 25° south and 40° south and within 5° of the eastern Australian coastline, mostly during autumn and early winter with a peak in June.
 Prior to the introduction of satellite imagery in the early 1960s, many east coast lows were classified as tropical cyclones.
 ECLs are responsible for more than half of all days with rainfall above 50 mm in the southeastern seaboard.

 Causes

 Generally, the low occurs when there exists a temperature contrast between the warmer Tasman Sea and cooler continental landmass (including the cold air in the upper atmosphere), a setup similar to lake-effect rain.
 The interaction of such airs create heavy moisture and heightened wind speed.
 Two thirds of the recorded low-pressure systems are fully cold core storms while the remaining third display hybrid features, which are defined by a warm core at lower levels and a cold core at upper levels.
-A smaller portion are fully warm core cyclones, where they somehow transition to a tropical cyclone, as well as in part warm seclusion cyclones.
+A smaller portion are fully warm core cyclones, where they transition to a tropical cyclone, as well as in part warm seclusion cyclones.
 Furthermore, 46% of ECLs were hybrid cyclones.